 The National Federation of Municipal Analysts (NFMA) was chartered in 1983.
 It is a not-for-profit association with the goals of promoting professionalism in municipal credit analysis and furthering the skill level of its members through educational programs and industry communication, providing an informed perspective in the formulation of legal and regulatory matters relating to the municipal finance industry, and facilitating the flow of information between investors and issuing entities.
 Since NFMA’s inception, our goals have been:

-The NFMA comprises six constituent societies:
+The NFMA comprises seven constituent societies:

 Members of constituent societies are automatically members of the NFMA.
 In addition, individuals not located in proximity to a constituent society may join the NFMA as Affiliated Individuals or Associate Member.

 The NFMA is governed by its constitution.
 Please click here to view the constitution: Constitution

 NFMA membership agrees to abide by its code of ethics.
 Please click here for the code of ethics: Code of Ethics

 The NFMA's 990 statements prepared for the IRS are available for public inspection.
 Financial statements are available at this link: